-1. High-risk AI systems shall be designed

-and developed with capabilities enabling the

-automatic recording of events ('logs') while the

-high-risk AI systems is operating.
-Those

-logging capabilities shall conform to recognised

-standards or common specifications.

-2. The logging capabilities shall ensure a

-level of traceability of the AI system's

-functioning throughout its lifecycle that is

-appropriate to the intended purpose of the

-system.

-3. In particular, logging capabilities shall

-enable the monitoring of the operation of the

-high-risk AI system with respect to the

-occurrence of situations that may result in the
+1. High-risk AI systems shall be designed and developed with capabilities enabling the automatic recording of events ('logs') while the high-risk AI systems is operating.
+Those logging capabilities shall conform to recognised standards or common specifications.
+2. The logging capabilities shall ensure a 2.
+The logging capabilities shall ensure a Should be sufficient with ten years, which is the level of traceability of the AI system's level of traceability of the AI system's standard timeframe for record keeping. functioning throughout its lifecycle that is functioning throughout its lifecycle that is appropriate to the intended purpose of the appropriate to the intended purpose of the system. system but no longer than ten years.
+3. In particular, logging capabilities shall enable the monitoring of the operation of the high-risk AI system with respect to the

 occurrence of situations that may result in the

 AI system presenting a risk within the meaning

 of Article 65(1) or lead to a substantial

 modification, and facilitate the post-market

 monitoring referred to in Article 61.

 4. For high-risk AI systems referred to in

 paragraph 1, point (a) of Annex III, the logging

 capabilities shall provide, at a minimum:

 (a) recording of the period of each use of the

 system (start date and time and end date and

 time of each use);

 (b) the reference database against which

 input data has been checked by the system;